pontusnordstrom89/CreativeStash/README.md

     EXTRA
-    -To use sqlite3 database
+    * To use sqlite3 database

-        - Go to CreativeStash/mysite/mysite/settings.py
+        * Go to CreativeStash/mysite/mysite/settings.py
             Find DATABASES uncomment and replace with

             DATABASES = {